Anglo-Ashanti wars: Fourth Anglo-Ashanti War (1895–1896)

-Fifth War or "War of the Golden Stool"
+Fifth War, "War of the Golden Stool", 1900

 Technology was reaching the Gold Coast, a railway to Kumasi was started in 1898 but had not progressed far when another war broke out.
 The railway was to be completed in 1903.

 In the War of the Golden Stool (1900), also known as the "Third Ashanti Expedition", on 25 March 1900, the British representative, Sir Frederick Mitchell Hodgson committed a political error by insisting he should sit on the Golden Stool, not understanding that it was the Royal throne and very sacred to the Ashanti.
 He ordered a search be made for it.
 The Ashanti, enraged by this act, attacked the soldiers engaged in the search.

 The British retreated to a small stockade, 50 yd square with 12 ft loopholed high stone walls and firing turrets at each corner, where 8 Europeans, dozens of mixed-race colonial administrators, and 500 Nigerian Hausas with six small field guns and four Maxim guns defended themselves.
 The British detained several high-ranking leaders in the fort.
 The stockade was besieged and the telegraph wires cut.
 A rescue party of 700 arrived in June, but many sick men in the fort could not be evacuated.
 The healthier men escaped, including Hodgson and his wife and 100 Hausas, and meeting up with the rescue party, managed to avoid the 12,000 Ashanti warriors and make it back to the coast.

-On 14 July a second relief force of 1,000 made it to Kumasi having fought several engagements along the route, relieving the fort on 15 July when they only had a few days of supplies left.
+On 14 July, a second relief force of 1,000 made it to Kumasi having fought several engagements along the route, relieving the fort on 15 July when they only had a few days of supplies left.
 The remaining Ashanti court not exiled to the Seychelles had mounted the offensive against the British and Fanti troops resident at the Kumasi Fort, but were defeated.

 Yaa Asantewaa, the Queen-Mother of Ejisu, who had led the rebellion, King Prempeh I, and other Ashanti leaders were also sent to the Seychelles.
 The Ashanti territories became part of the Gold Coast colony on 1 January 1902, on the condition that the Golden Stool would not be violated by British or other non-Akan foreigners.
 The Ashanti claimed a victory as they had not lost their sacred stool.
 In September the British sent flying columns out to visit neighbouring peoples who had supported the rebellion, resulting in a number of skirmishes.

 The British and their allies suffered 1,070 fatalities in total.
 The Ashanti casualties are estimated to have been around 2,000.
 The sacred golden stool, which is depicted on the Ashanti flag, had been well hidden and was only discovered by road workers by accident in 1920.
 King Prempeh I returned from exile in 1924, travelling to Kumasi by a special train.